hl7ch/ch-orf/input/pagecontent/index.md

 In some cases, required groupings are defined as at least one of an enumerated set of possible actors; this is designated by merging column one into a single cell spanning multiple potential grouped actors.
 Notes are used to highlight this situation.

-Section 1.5 describes some optional groupings that may be of interest for security considerations and section 1.6 describes some optional groupings in other related profiles.
+The [Security Considerations](index.html#orf-security-considerations) section describes some optional groupings that may be of interest for security considerations.

 {:class="table table-bordered"}
 <table>